Jaxo/jaxogram/README.md

                  Jaxo:
                  - redirects the response to User (the referer)
+                 - passes the oauth "verifier" in the parameters (and OP=backCall)
+                 | Except for packaged app, where Jaxo:
+                 | - stores the oauth "verifier" in the memcache, under the key
+                 |   "authKey"
+                 | - the "User" has provided a watch-dog ("getVerifier"),
+                 |   waiting for this action

-                 - passes the oauth "verifier" in the parameters (and OP=backCall) Jaxo -> User: interprets the OP backcall as an XHR [Session ID again valid]
+    Jaxo -> User: interprets the OP backcall as an XHR
+                 | Except for packaged app:
+                 | Jaxo's dog wakes up, get the "verifier" from the memcache,
+                 | and kills the mozbrowser
+    [Session ID again valid]
     ---------
     User -> Jaxo: (OP=getAccPss) obtain the "access password", given the "accessor" and the